contributorshipcollaboration/credit-translation/README.md

 The repository is for translations of [CRediT](https://credit.niso.org/).
 The translations are unofficial (NISO policy is that although they welcome translations, they do not endorse any particular translation as official).

 Translations here are stored as JSON files.
-The human-readable translations are generated automatically from the JSON files as markdown and can be viewed on the Contributorship Collaboration's website at [https://contributorshipcollaboration.github.io/](https://contributorshipcollaboration.github.io/) (NOT DONE YET).
+The human-readable translations are generated automatically from the JSON files as markdown and can be viewed on the Contributorship Collaboration's website at [https://contributorshipcollaboration.github.io/](https://contributorshipcollaboration.github.io/).

-Each translation was provided by volunteers whose names are listed.
-When using the translations, please provide attribution, e.g. for Hungarian "CC-BY Marton Kovacs and Marton Varga".
+Each translation was provided by volunteers, and  attribution and license is listed.

 ## New contributors welcome!